oh2mp/deskcade/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# NOTE: All files are not pushed here yet!

 This repository contains config files and some scripts for my "deskcade" project that is a Raspberry Pi based tabletop MAME arcade.
-If you plan to build a deskcade, you can see how I did it.
+If you plan to build a deskcade, you can see here how I did it.
 These config files might not be suitable for your project without modification because of differences of hardware eg. display and controllers.

-I used AdvanceMAME in my project.
-It can be downloaded from [advancemame.it](http://www.advancemame.it/download) I also used Press Start 2P font for Advance menu.
+I used [buildroot](https://buildroot.org/) and AdvanceMAME in my project.
+AdvanceMAME can be downloaded from [advancemame.it](http://www.advancemame.it/download)
+I also used Press Start 2P font for Advance menu.
 It looks like old JAMMA game font and can be downloaded freely from [1001freefonts.com](https://www.1001freefonts.com/press_start_2p.font)

 **NOTE: This is not suitable for beginners.
 If you want to make similar project, you should have knowledge how to make a buildroot image and how to configure Linux.
-For beginners it's better just use some ready made game emulator distribution like [RetroPie](https://retropie.org.uk/) or [PiPlay](https://piplay.org/)**
+For beginners it's better just use some ready made game emulator distribution like [RetroPie](https://retropie.org.uk/) or [PiPlay](https://piplay.org/)**.
+The reason for using buildroot instead of Raspbian was to get very fast booting OS.

 ## Directories:

 ### buildroot
-  - Contains OS related things eg. [buildroot](https://buildroot.org/) config etc.
+  - Contains OS related things eg. buildroot config etc.

 ### script
   - Contains several utilities for setup and maintenance.